 After my PhD, I spent two months at the University of Santa Cruz (California) and two years and a three months at the Centre d’Oceanologie de Marseille, CNRS.
 In 2009, I returned to the University of Barcelona first as Juan de la Cierva and since 2012 as Ramon y Cajal fellow (including two maternal leaves in 2012 and 2015).
 During this period, I realized research stays at the ARC Centre for Excellence of Coral Reef Studies (Townsville, Australia) working with Terry Hughes and the University of Hawai'i (Mānoa, USA) with Camilo Mora.
 Since April 2017, I am associate professor in the Department of Evolutionary Biology, Ecology and Environmental Sciences.
 In 2019, my research trajectory was recognized with an ICREA Academia award.

-- April 2017 - ongoing.
+- April 2017 - June 2020.
 Associate Professor.
 Departament de Biologia evolutiva, Ecologia i Ciències ambientals.
 Universitat de Barcelona.
 Barcelona (Spain)

 - January 2020 - December 2024.
 ICREA Academia Fellow.